winni2k/cDNA_primer/README.md

 This code is not part of the official PacBio software package and is developed solely by Elizabeth Tseng.
 The official software version is the RS_IsoSeq protocol.

-The code is divided into two sections:

-*Quality Control* --- scripts for (a) identifying full-length reads and (b) identifying artificial chimeric reads.
-The scripts are in the [scripts/](https://github.com/PacificBiosciences/cDNA_primer/tree/master/scripts) directory and tutorial #1-#5 from the [wiki](https://github.com/PacificBiosciences/cDNA_primer/wiki) covers its usage.
-Read scripts/INSTALL for how to compile code.

-*ICE* --- scripts for (a) isoform-level clustering for consensus calling; (b) recruitment of non-FL reads and calling [Quiver](https://github.com/PacificBiosciences/GenomicConsensus/blob/master/doc/HowToQuiver.rst) for final consensus polishing.
-ICE is released in a [separate tarball](https://github.com/PacificBiosciences/cDNA_primer/releases) and ICE tutorial #1-#2 from the [wiki](https://github.com/PacificBiosciences/cDNA_primer/wiki) covers its usage.
-The QC scripts are a pre-requisite for running ICE.

 ## About Iso-Seq(TM)